Integrate the MobilePush Android SDK

 You can customize the display and handling of notifications.
 For guidance on customizing notification, see Customize Push Notification Functionality for Android Apps.

-Starting with Android 13, a new runtime permission is required for displaying notifications.
-This change impacts all applications operating on Android 13 or later versions.
-Your app can't display notifications until the user grants this permission.
+Starting with Android 13, a new runtime permission is required to display notifications.
+This change impacts all applications that run on Android 13 or later.
+Your app can’t display notifications until the user grants this permission.
 For more information, see Request runtime permissions on the Android Developers website.

-After the user has accepted the permission to display notifications, you must notify the SDK:
+After the user accepts the request to display notifications, notify the SDK using this code.

 Send a test push notification from Engagement to your app by following the instructions provided in Send a Test Push.